 Of course, our outing wasn’t as straight forward as one might expect.
 My dad always like to participate in a bit of creature alchemy before the skating began.

 He did this to teach me the fine art of transforming into a creature of choice with the help of a magical ingot.
 This talent ran deep in our family’s history.

-At the tender age of six, it was hard enough for me to gracefully navigated the human world in which I daily lived let alone mimic the smooth moves my father so naturally made when in another form.
+At the tender age of six, it was hard enough for me to gracefully navigate the human world in which I daily lived, let alone mimic the smooth moves my father so naturally made when in another form.